garaio/AzureRecipes/Knowledge/BestPractices-AzureSolutions-Monitoring/README.md

 ## Application Insights

 * Always link `Application Insights` wherever possible (mainly `App Service` based resources and `API Management` instances).
 Share instance of `Application Insights` for components of same application or - for bigger architectures - isolated part of the application.
+* Define an Availability Test along with its Alert Rule for each relevant API endpoint resource (e.g. App Service or Container App).
+Consider:
+  * Call the outermost endpoint / level, i.e. including the whole propagation path (e.g. API Management, Front Door)
+  * Providing a dedicated API method for monitoring (e.g. `/api/status`) with an implementation of a connectivity check to all dependencies (e.g. database, bus, storage, ...) there.
+Include only dependencies which are included in you SLA (external systems may be not)
 * Prevent logging of sensitive information in code.
 * For .NET applications: Activate profiling and generate of Debugger Snapshots in deployment.
 Example [Function (properties in App Settings)](../../Snippets/ARM/function-api-management).
 * For .NET applications: Setup and integrate `TelemetryClient` and track events with context information.
 Documentation for Azure Functions: https://docs.microsoft.com/en-us/azure/azure-functions/functions-monitoring?tabs=cmd#log-custom-telemetry-in-c-functions.